dustypomerleau/vesk/src/routes/info/eye-injections.md

         svg: Injection,
         viewBox: "0, 30, 1200, 770",
         size: "large",
-        caption: "Intravitreal injections (blue, top) are placed into the hollow space inside the eye.
-Orbital floor injections (orange, bottom) are placed just below the eye.", };
+        caption: "Intravitreal injections (top) are placed into the hollow space inside the eye.
+Orbital floor injections (bottom) are placed just below the eye.", };
 </script>